 Don’t most ladies dream of having slim and slender legs like those fashion models strutting down the runway?
 I think we can all agree that it’s not easily achievable even with physical training and dieting.
 It might be even more challenging for Asian women who tend to be genetically shorter and have bulkier calves which could be perceived as masculine.
 However, there’s no need to despair.

 What if I tell you that there is a way to reduce your calf size without training, dieting or any invasive surgery?
-It’s not too good to be true, and the answer lies in botulinum toxin (Botox)!
-Most have heard of Botox for wrinkles and jaw slimming, but not many know that Botox is also an excellent and effective non-surgical procedure for calf slimming.
+It’s not too good to be true, and the answer lies in botulinum toxin!
+Most have heard of Botulinum toxin for wrinkles and jaw slimming, but not many know that Botulinum toxin is also an excellent and effective non-surgical procedure for calf slimming.
 Let me share with you below.

 How is it done?

-Botox is injected into your calf muscles, thus weakening the muscles, and shrinking them.
+Botulinum toxin is injected into your calf muscles, thus weakening the muscles, and shrinking them.
 There are two muscles in your calf: the soleus and the gastrocnemius.
-Botox is usually injected into the gastrocnemius muscle as it is more superficial.
+Botulinum toxin is usually injected into the gastrocnemius muscle as it is more superficial.
 For Asian women, we usually inject more on the medial (inner) side of the gastrocnemius muscle as it is the side that tends to be bulkier.
-As the calf is a much bigger muscle than the jaw, a larger amount of Botox would be required.
-Depending on the assessment of each individual, in general, about 50 to 150 units of Botox is required for each calf.
-Other botulinum toxin brands like Dysport can also be used to achieve similar results.
+As the calf is a much bigger muscle than the jaw, a larger amount of Botulinum toxin would be required.

 Anatomy of Calf Muscle | Pic source: Facebook @Anatomy Department